 Ensuring that Aboriginal children and families have a strong connection with culture and that services are responsive to cultural needs contributes to improved outcomes for Aboriginal children and families and to breaking the cycle of intergenerational disadvantage.

-Giving equal value to the possibilities for growth and positive change, the strengths perspective, applied to the generalist social work practice, cultivates the strength, opportunities, and resources of individuals, families, groups, organizations, and communities.
-The cultivation of strengths and resources reflect the process of empowerment.
+Giving equal value to the possibilities for growth and positive change, the strengths perspective, applied to the generalist social work practice curriculum in the MSW Program in the context of indigenous people with similar historical trauma and colonization, cultivates the strength, opportunities, and resources of individuals, families, groups, organizations, and communities.
+The cultivation of strengths and resources reflect the process of empowerment, an integral component of our MSW curriculum framework and context.

-Empowerment Perspective
+Ecosystems Perspective